-The Urban Nation Museum for Urban Contemporary Art – or Urban Nation Museum for short – is the first museum of urban art in Germany and occupies a former residential building in the Schöneberg district of Berlin.
+The Urban Nation Museum for Urban Contemporary Art—or Urban Nation Museum for short—is the first museum for urban art in Germany and is housed in a former residential building in the Schöneberg district of Berlin.

-GRAFT’s concept for the conversion of the building at the crossroads of Bülowstrasse and Zietenstrasse envisaged turning the building itself into a work of art.
-The façade comprises modular sections that serve as a canvas for artists from all over the world and can be changed periodically.
-The elements of the building façade are then added to the museum’s collection as works of art.
+GRAFT’s concept for the conversion of the building at the intersection of Bülowstrasse and Zietenstrasse envisaged turning the building itself into a work of art.
+This was achieved by constructing the facade from modular sections that serve as canvases for artists from around the world.
+These modular facade elements are frequently redesigned, replaced and subsequently added to the museum’s collection as works of art.

-The interior reveals a radical and unexpected space: enfilades of rooms extend in all directions and over two or even three floors, creating a sense of height and depth.
-The anamorphic techniques of urban art permeate the realm of architecture allowing art to enter into a new symbiosis with architecture.
+Entering the building reveals a radical and unexpected space: rooms branch off along different axes, over two or even three floors, creating a sense of height and depth.
+The anamorphic techniques of urban art permeate the realm of architecture, allowing them to enter new symbioses with each other.

-The Urban Nation Museum also contains a library as well as twelve apartments for Urban Nation Artists taking part in the artist’s residency program.
+The Museum also contains a library and twelve apartments for artists taking part in the Urban Nation artist residency program.

 Urban Nation is an initiative of the Stiftung Berliner Leben, a foundation founded by the Gewobag housing association in 2013.
 Under the direction of Yasha Young, the museum has gained a reputation as a platform for urban art that attracts artists and visitors from around the world.